elimu-ai/web3-wiki/TOKENOMICS.md

     line [38700000, 77400000, 116100000, 154800000, 193500000, 232200000, 270900000, 309600000, 348300000, 387000000, 387000000]
 ```

 For weekly updates of the token supply, see our [Dune Analytics dashboard](https://dune.com/elimu_ai/dao-token).
+Also find the most up-to-date numbers of circulating supply, total supply, and max supply at https://token-api.elimu.ai.

 ## Monthly Token Allocation